Microgynon 30

 -

 Microgynon won’t cause withdrawal symptoms when you stop, but you might find symptoms of premenstrual syndrome get worse if they were improved by Microgynon while taking it.
+You may also have irregular periods for a few months until your body gets used to no longer taking the pill.

 -